realityministry/IntoTheBible/src/pages/about/team.md

 <div className="team-member">
 <img src="/img/people/jooyoung_choi.jpg" alt="Jooyoung H. Choi" />

-**Jooyoung H. Choi**'s journey from scientist to educational leader reflects a calling to serve the next generation.
+**Jooyoung H. Choi**'s journey from a scientist to a educator reflects a calling to serve the next generation.
 After serving as a faculty member in Chemistry at the University of North Georgia, the COVID pandemic revealed to her the critical need for transformed educational approaches.
 She is currently pursuing an EdD in Educational Leadership at Georgia State University.
 As an ordained deacon at Korean Community Presbyterian Church of Atlanta, she serves her community with faithful prayer and ministry, bringing both academic rigor and spiritual depth to REALITY Ministry's mission.

 </div>
 ---